ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 Adapt the command with your `vendor`, `package`, version number, and add `"–dev"` if a given package is for dev use.
 Also check if there are other changes in `composer.json` you should move over.

-###### 2.2.2 Temporarily install XmlText Field Type
+###### 2.2.2 Install XmlText Field Type

 While no longer bundled, the XmlText Field Type exists and is needed to perform migration from eZ Publish's XmlText to the new docbook-based format used by RichText Field Type.
+Or if you plan to use legacy bridge for a while before migrating content you'll need this for rendering content with XMLText.
 From `<new-ez-root>` execute:

-`composer require --no-update --dev "ezsystems/ezplatform-xmltext-fieldtype:^1.1.0"`
+`composer require --no-update --dev "ezsystems/ezplatform-xmltext-fieldtype:^1.3.0"`

+!!! note

+    As of v1.3, be aware this Field Type now uses the <link>Content View system</link introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rednering content _(in legacy bridge setup)_.

 ##### 2.3.
 Config